20squares/credible-commitments/credible-commitments/README.md

         in playDeterministically $ chooseMaximalUtility)
 ```

 Furthermore, we provide a 'manual strategy', where we feed **Coordinator** a pre-made transaction ordering.
 This ordering may very well not result in an equilibrium.
-This manual strategy will be used to do manual fee search, see [Results](#results) for details.
+This manual strategy will be used to do [Sanity checks](#sanity-checks).

 ```haskell
 -- Provide manual strategy input for exploration